The sad state of crypto custody

 The future will bring new solutions where trust can be redefined and programmed thanks to mathematics, cryptography decentralization and game mechanics.
 The way private keys are managed today is just not good enough.
 What the industry needs is a set of solutions bringing peace of mind to users.

-Maybe banks will at some point jump in the space and bring their own solution although I really don’t see that happening any time soon.
-For this to become reality a new regulation framework needs to be created.
+Maybe banks will at some point jump in the space and bring their own solution, although I really don’t see that happening anytime soon.
+For this to become reality, a new regulation framework needs to be created.

-You can built the fastest and most scalable crypto protocols you want.
-What’s the point if no one has peace of mind.”
+You can build the fastest and most scalable crypto protocols you want.
+What’s the point if no one has peace of mind.

 Featured Image: Chewy734/Flickr UNDER A CC BY 2.0 LICENSE